ridesafe/ridesafe-backend/README.md

 curl -X POST --data '[{"timestamp": 1234567890, "x": 0.323149, "y": -2.5231, "z": 9.28387237}, ...]' -H "Device-Id: your_device_uuid" -H "Content-type: application/json" http://localhost:8093/api/v1/accelerations
 ```

-Basically, you need to generate a unique device id and put it as request header to store data correctly into database.
+Basically, you need to generate an unique device id (mandatory) and put it as request header to store data correctly into database.
 ```
 ... -H "Device-Id: your_device_uuid" ...
 ```